breidbart/kinsa-environment/readme.md

 The [kinsa-bootstrap](http://github.com/kinsa/kinsa-bootstrap) project installs a new Django project from the template at [https://github.com/jbergantine/django-newproj-template]().
 There's a few things to do the first time through to get it all setup.

-Sync the database and migrate any migrations.
+Sync and migrate the database.

 ```bash
 (vm) $ dj syncdb